john-cd/rust_howto/bk/src/categories/development-tools_debugging/distributed_telemetry.md

 `OpenTelemetry` is a complete observability framework suitable for monitoring microservices and "cloud-native", modern, distributed systems.
 It is compatible with most major OSS and commercial backends.

-`OpenTelemetry` is a collection of APIs, SDKs, and tools to instrument, generate, collect, and export metrics, logs, and traces to help analyze your software’s performance and behavior.
+`OpenTelemetry` is a collection of APIs, SDKs, and tools to instrument, generate, collect, and export metrics, logs, and traces to help analyze your software's performance and behavior.

 Distributed tracing, a key aspect of observability, enables developers to track and analyze requests spanning multiple services.